-What is the Purpose of Catechist Training in Methodology?
+What is the Purpose of Catechist Training?

 It is essential for any adult who teaches the Catholic Faith to receive ongoing formation in order to properly hand on the Faith to the next generation.
 The Office of Catechesis and Evangelization offers a variety of presentations that provide formation in Methodology.
-These offerings have the ultimate goal of training catechists to teach the Faith in a manner which leads students to union with Christ.
+These offerings have the ultimate goal of training catechists to teach the Faith in a manner which leads children, young people and their parents to union with Christ.

-Presentations may include:
+Presentations include: